gerardnico/dokuwiki-template-bootie/README.md

   * `footer`: the footer name page to search.
 Default to `footer`
   * `cdn`: if this configuration switch is on, you'll get the Javascript and Stylesheet whenever possible from a CDN

+## Support

+  * The [styling plugin](https://www.dokuwiki.org/plugin:styling) will complain that it doesn't found some Javascript.
+You can disable it

 ## Release

 ### 2019-03-11